Nice3point/RevitToolkit/Readme.md

 Contains an implementations for **IExternalEventHandler**.

-It is used to modify the document when using modeless windows.
+It is used to modify the document from another thread, for example, when using modeless windows.
 You can create your own handlers by deriving from this class.

 #### ActionEventHandler

-With this handler, you can queue delegates for method calls:
+A handler that provides access to modify a Revit document outside the execution context with the ability to queue Raise method calls.

+Calling a handler in a Revit context will call it immediately, without adding it to the queue.

 ```c#
 public ViewModel